 Williams admitted that he possessed and distributed crack cocaine to a government witness on Oct.
 19, 2017, and Oct.
 23, 2017, near his home in Springfield.

-The charging statute provides a sentence of no greater than 20 years in prison, five years of supervised release, and a fine of $1 million.
-Actual sentences for federal crimes are typically less than the maximum penalties.
+Williams faces a sentence of no greater than 20 years in prison, a minimum of three years of supervised release and a fine of $1 million.
 Sentences are imposed by a federal district court judge based upon the U.S. Sentencing Guidelines and other statutory factors.